-As the Associate Director of the Cultural Council of Santa Cruz County, Valerie created Open Studios for Santa Cruz County and was the first director of Spectra–a statewide model for arts education.
+As the Associate Director of the Arts Council Santa Cruz County, Valerie created Open Studios and was the first director of Spectra–a statewide model for arts education.
 She later served as the Development Director of music education for the Monterey Jazz Festival.
 Valerie has worked with many educational organizations in program planning and with artists to receive fellowships, major commissions, and competitive grants.
-She has worked as a college advisor at Georgiana Bruce Kirby, a college preparatory high school in Santa Cruz, California, and has served on the Board of Directors of Gateway School where she was instrumental in strengthening their commitment to student-centered learning.
+She worked as a college advisor at Georgiana Bruce Kirby, a college preparatory high school in Santa Cruz, California, and served on the Board of Directors of Gateway School where she was instrumental in strengthening their commitment to student-centered learning.

 Valerie is also an accomplished writer with three family travel books published by Viking Penguin and St. Martin’s Press, as well as magazine articles and museum catalogs.
-She volunteers as a writing coach for College Summit, a national nonprofit that partners with schools to strengthen college-going culture and increase college enrollment for low-income youth.
+She has volunteered as a writing coach for Peer Forward, a national nonprofit that partners with schools to strengthen college-going culture and increase college enrollment for low-income youth.

 Valerie’s ongoing professional development includes annual visits to a minimum of 20 colleges each year to better understand the right match for her students.
 She stays connected to professionals in the field by attending conferences and workshops all over the country and through her membership in the National Association for College Admission Counseling (NACAC), Western Association for College Admission Counseling (WACAC), Independent Educational Consultants Association (IECA Professional Member) and the Higher Education Consultants Association (HECA).
 In addition, she is an active member of the Consortium of Women in College Counseling (CWICC) and shares resources with college counselors locally through her participation in the Monterey Bay College Counseling Consortium.